rapatski/quarantaine/README.md

-# quarantaine
+# Quarantaine Games
-educational games for kids while in quarantaine
+Educational games for kids while in quarantaine

 Hi all,
 I appreciate a lot of us here might not be at this stage of our lives (yet), but